eltongonc/js-sequencer/README.md

 # Drum kit
 Drum kit is an interactive sound board.
 This project was build to illustrate the capabilities of a web browser.
+The project starts as basic html and uses browser technology to add layers of enhancements.

 ## What does it do
 It allows users to make beats made out of 8 type of instruments.
 The app allows users to interact and gives feedback based on a set of feature.